Hlinka Gretzky Cup: Canada Shades Sweden in Semifinal Shootout

 This tournament always has unexpected standouts and breakout players who shoot up the preseason draft rankings thanks to their Hlinka performances.

 Last year, it was Philip Broberg who took the tournament by storm for Sweden.
-This year, it has been Ljungman, who has been outshining his highly touted teammate and projected top-20 pick Zion Nybeck in this showcase.
+This year, it is Ljungman, who has been outshining his highly touted teammate and projected top-20 pick Zion Nybeck in this showcase.

 Counting shootout goals, Ljungman has lit the lamp six times here and will be a riser as a result, not into the first-round range but certainly into the top 75 with the potential to keep climbing.